cjyuan/cyf-notes/ITP-JS4-PR-comments.md

 - Can you suggest a more consistent naming convention for the variables representing the two buttons, currently named `changeBut` and `delButton`?

 ---
-At the moment when the alert message is displayed, has the book mentioned in the message been deleted yet?
+The alert message is shown before the book is actually deleted; the deletion only occurs after the alert dialog is dismissed.
+This introduces a risk that the operation may not complete (e.g., if the user closes the browser before dismissing the alert).

-How would you rearrange these statements to make the message truthful?
+In general, it’s better to display a confirmation message only after the associated operation has successfully completed.

 ### Code Reading
 The variable at line 5 is definite not global.